 Top 5 ways to improve virtualized server infrastructure performance

-This article is part of the August 2011 issue of IT in Europe
+This article is part of the IT in Europe issue of August 2011

 Administrators always search for incremental performance enhancements and operational efficiencies to fine tune a virtualized server infrastructure.
 As such, seemingly minor adjustments and tweaks can ensure that a complex virtual environment maintains a high level of performance for users and clients.
 This article showcases five ways to optimize a virtualized server infrastructure's effectiveness.
 These configurations are applicable to all virtualized server environments.
 While some practices may seem small in scope, they can greatly affect your infrastructure performance.
 1. Boost virtualized server infrastructure performance with file server consolidation File servers can be a big pain point for administrators.
 Often, when file servers are consolidated from physical systems, they're simply converted and loaded onto a virtualized server infrastructure.
 As a result, administrators miss an opportunity to delete, consolidate and organize potentially unstructured data.
 So let's consider a slightly different approach to optimize ...

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 Monitoring for virtual machine sprawl, security risks, and resource bottlenecks is like eating your spinach: It ensures virtualization environment health.
 An expert outlines key VM monitoring tasks.

 To keep virtualized server infrastructure performance at a high level, admins must continually tweak components.
 Here are five ways to optimize a virtualized server infrastructure.